 UCIC's CEO offered Gizmag the opportunity to gaze into the crystal ball and see something of the things to come for the Ubi.
-In the coming weeks, all Ubi users will be switched over to Grooveshark as a music source rather than SoundCloud.
+In the coming weeks, all Ubi users will be switched over to Grooveshark as a music source rather than SoundCloud (Ed's note: As a result of legal issues, Grooveshark was shut down in 2015).
 This is not yet able to users via the portal or the app, but a few lines of command codes from Grebler and my Ubi was searching a different music database for tunes.

 Though this makes more music available to the listener, there's still some work to be done on randomizing the results of requests.
 Asking for some music by BB King, for example, does get you a BB King track, but repeating the request will just get you the same song again.
 Grebler advised that the team is working to make the whole music listening experience a better one.